zama-ai/fhevm/e2e/README.md

 1. Copy `.env.local` to `.env`.
 2. Update the `contracts/E2EFHEVMConfig.sol` file with the local configuration.
 3. Print the list of accounts and remind you to ensure the first account is funded.
+4. Update hardhat.config.ts to make localCorpocessor as default network

 ## Running the Tests